ehlo-io/ehlo/README.md

 ## Contributing

-Provite a pull request (with tested code) to include your work in this main project.
+Provide a pull request (with tested code) to include your work in this main project.
 Issues may be awaiting for help so feel free to give a hand, with code or ideas.

 ## License
-Ehlo is under the MIT licence.
+Ehlo is under the MIT license.
 Please see [`LICENSE`](LICENSE)